Level3-REST/site/doc/patterns/sort.md

 Profile: <https://level3.rest/patterns/sort#sort-info>
 ```

 The Sort Info resource describes the ordering configuration used in the [Sorted](#sorted-resource) resource.
-This configuration consists of an array of sorting declarations, which Sort Info's representation assigns to a top-level `sort-order` element.
+This configuration consists of an array of sorting declarations, which Sort Info’s representation assigns to a top-level `sort-order` element.

 A sorting declaration in the `sort-order` array has these properties: